Beef cut and Steak type |

 Germany

-of corned beef as sold in
+A traditionally shaped tin of corned beef as sold in Germany and the UK |

 Two canned versions of commercial corned beef are sold in Germany.
 The original is usually called American Corned Beef and consists of finely shredded corned beef with a low fat content and is similar to Spam.
 Another version is called Deutsches Corned Beef and is closer to the product described above.
 It is not as finely shredded, it contains chunks of corned beef and is usually embedded in aspic.
 Deutsches Corned Beef is also sold in slices at supermarket meat counters and butcher shops.